vramdhanie/pong/README.md

  - speed/distance: double // the number of pixels to move in 1/60 seconds
  - direction: double // the angle of the movement
  - colour: java.awt.Color
+ -

+### RandomBounceBall
+Let the ball bounce in a random direction